pmetzger/stupid-backup/README.md

 Stupid Backup is your solution!

 It's a very simple shell script that's trivial to understand and modify.
+This README is substantially longer than the actual script!

-It more or less just reads a list of host names on the command line, ssh's to each box in turn, tars up things you feel need backing up, and saves those tar files on the local machine in a directory for each remote host.
+The script simply reads a list of host names on the command line, ssh's to each box in turn, tars up things you feel need backing up, and saves those tar files on the local machine in a directory for each remote host.

 It keeps a few days (five by default) of the tar files on hand, and is smart enough not to remove any old backups if the host is unreachable.